New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- New Mexico has combined with its opponents to put up more than 45 points just two times this season.
+- New Mexico has combined with its opponents to score more than 45 points just twice this season.

-- Saturday's over/under is 11.4 points higher than the combined 33.6 PPG average of the two teams.
+- UNLV has combined with its opponents to score more than 45 points in six of seven games this season.

+- The two teams combine to score 33.6 points per game, 11.4 less than the total in this contest.

-- This contest's over/under is 16.5 points under the 61.5 these two squads combine to give up per game in 2021.
+- This contest's total is 16.5 points under the 61.5 these two squads combine to give up per game in 2021.

 - The Lobos and their opponents have scored an average of 47.5 points per game in 2021, 2.5 more than Saturday's total.